Skip to main content

 4. Siblings of children already at the school living out of catchment

-In the event of having to use a tie-breaker to distinguish between two or more applications of equal strength, the child living the shortest distance from home to school in a straight line as the crow flies route should have priority
+In the event of the having to use a “tie-break” to distinguish between two or more applications of equal strength, the child living the shortest distance from home to school in a straight line as the crow flies route should have priority

-In the case of oversubscription to this academy DNEAT have delegated the application of oversubscription criteria to the Local Governing Body.
-A child who has an Education Health and Care Plan (or statement of special educational need) naming the academy is required to be admitted.
+A child who has an Education Health and Care Plan naming the school or academy is required to be admitted.

 2. Siblings of children already at the school living in the catchment area

-3. Residence within the catchment area of the school
+3. Children who are resident within the catchment area of the school

 4. Siblings of children already at the school living out of catchment

-5. Children living out of the catchment area who have a faith and / or whose parents are committed Church members and wish them to receive an education in a school with a Church of England foundation Within this criteria the following hierarchy will be applied: I. Anglican II.
-Other Christian denomination III.
-Other organised religions
+5. Children living out of the catchment area who have a faith and / or whose parents are committed Church members and wish them to receive an education in a school with a Church of England foundation [for explanation of committed Church member refer to item 3 in clarifications section of Appendix 1 on the admissions policy on the schools webpage].
+They should support this application by completing the Supplementary Information Form (SIF) in Appendix 2.
+Within this criterion the following hierarchy will be applied: